Applications become available December 1 and are due February 21, 2018.

 The scholarship program is an important part of The Center’s mission enriching the education of students and educators through transformational arts experiences.
-Each year The Center gives local students and educators scholarships to further their education in the arts and humanities through four different scholarships.
-The Center also offers scholarships for all of our classes.
+Each year The Center awards local students and educators scholarships to further their education in the arts and humanities through four different types of scholarships.
 This scholarship program is made possible through funds raised at The Center’s Annual Wine Auction and private donations.

 Additional Forms and Information